clux/rust-meetup-london/source/slides.md

 ```

 notes:
-- curl, openssl, psql, zlib, sqlite (most frequent deps)
+- curl, openssl, libpq, zlib, sqlite (most frequent deps)
 - one of 3-4 big musl build images (this is the only one that builds continually and makes descriptive tags), 2M dls
 - push like 20GB a month from travis for free for this
 - bump stable every 6w, and script to auto-bump deps, comprehensive tests
-- my image, so you may want to fork it in a company.. really rust should support it (but no feedback on that)
+- my image, so you may want to fork it in a company.. really rust should support musl docker, happy to help

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->